anverpy/scraping-and-data-analysis/README.md

 # Introduction
 ## Data Cleaning After Web Scraping – Machine Learning Category

+# 📢 Disclaimer
+This repository contains data that was obtained through web scraping from a publicly accessible website.
+The purpose of this project is purely educational and non-commercial.
+It is intended to explore data analysis, visualization, and machine learning techniques for academic learning and personal development.

+We do not claim ownership of any content scraped from the website, and no data has been used for redistribution, resale, or to infringe on intellectual property rights.
+All efforts have been made to ensure ethical use of publicly available information.

+If you are a representative of the original website and have any concerns, please feel free to contact me so the content can be reviewed or removed accordingly.

 ### 📌 This document summarizes the cleaning process applied to data scraped from web's results *Machine Learning* gigs. <br> The focus is on solving structural CSV issues caused by embedded commas in gig titles.

 ---